 3. Fingerprint Review and Verification

 Once your fingerprints are submitted, they undergo a verification process to ensure clarity and compliance with RCMP standards.
 Poor quality prints, smudges, or incomplete cards can lead to rejections or delays.
-Accredited providers often pre-screen your fingerprints digitally to catch any issues before submission to the RCMP, significantly reducing processing time.
+Some providers review fingerprints before submission to help identify possible issues early.

-After the RCMP receives and verifies your fingerprints, the standard processing time for a clean record is approximately 72 hours.
-However, if the RCMP identifies a potential match or discrepancy, the review can extend up to 120 business days.
+After the RCMP receives and verifies your fingerprints, processing times are determined by the RCMP.
+It can take from 3 to 120 days depending on the level of review required.
+However, if the RCMP identifies a potential match or discrepancy, the review may take longer.
 Factors affecting processing times include:

 Being aware of this range allows applicants to plan for jobs, immigration, or other deadlines.